PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 `@monthly certbot renew --quiet --post-hook "systemctl reload nginx"`

-^ This doesn’t work you're experiencing the Debian 9 bug i noticed where letsencrypt doesn't want to renew while nginx is on.
+^ If this doesn’t work you're experiencing the Debian 9 bug i noticed where letsencrypt doesn't want to renew while nginx is on.
 Here is how i automated it:

 `$ sudo /home/username/letsencrypt-record`